Mucormycosis prime concern for Maha at present: Tope tells PM | Health

-Tope made the statement at a meeting held by Modi, during which the latter interacted with 17 district collectors of Maharashtra.
+He made the statement at a meeting held by the prime minister, during which the latter interacted with 17 district collectors of Maharashtra.
 Union health secretary Rajesh Bhushan also attended the meeting.

+Talking to reporters after the meeting, Tope said the Maharashtra government has framed a set of guidelines for the doctors in the state involved in the treatment of mucormycosis patients, and it would also hold training sessions in all districts for them.

-Submitting his demands for the state, Tope said that since the requirement for oxygen and Remdesivir-like medicines has now stabilised due to a drop in COVID-19 cases, mucormycosis is a matter of prime concern for Maharashtra now.
+Submitting his demands for Maharashtra during the meeting, the minister said that since the requirement for oxygen and Remdesivir or other such medicines has now stabilized due to the decline in COVID-19 cases, mucormycosis is a matter of prime concern for the state right now.

-Of 1,500 patients found so far in the state, some 850 were undergoing treatment in hospitals, while 90 COVID-19 survivors have died of black fungus so far, he had said.

-Speaking to reporters after the meeting on Thursday, Tope said, ''I have informed the Centre that mucormycosis is the prime concern before the state government.
-I insisted that we need more allocation and supply of Amphotericin-B because the number of cases in the state is higher.'' ''As the active COVID-19 cases in the state have declined, the requirement for oxygen and Remdesivir-like medicines has now stabilised,'' he said, adding that these were not matters of concern anymore.
+''I have informed the Centre that mucormycosis is the prime concern before the state government.
+I insisted that we need more allocation and supply of Amphotericin-B (a key medicine required to treat mucormycosis patients) as the number of cases in the state is higher.'' ''As the number of active COVID-19 cases in the state has declined, the requirement for oxygen and Remdesivir-like medicines has now stabilized,'' he said, adding that these were not matters of concern anymore.

+Of the 1,500 mucormycosis patients found in the state so far, around 850 are undergoing treatment in hospitals, while 90 COVID-19 survivors have died of black fungus till now, he had said.

+''The Maharashtra government has now prepared a set of 13-page detailed guidelines for doctors in the state about mucormycosis, its treatment and precautions to be taken while treating such patients,'' Tope said after Thursday's meeting.

+The state government is going to conduct a training program in all the districts for the doctors who would be treating such patients, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)